Are There Automatic Payment Options for Car Insurance?

 Direct Pay: Some insurance companies offer direct pay, where you can pay using your choice of check, cash, debit, or credit card.
 You get a bill every month and can choose how to pay it.
 Out of all the options on this list, this is the one least likely to support automatic payments.

 Other Methods: Different car insurance companies have different payment methods available.
 GEICO lets you write an online check, for example.
 Many major insurance companies – including GEICO and others – also let you pay using your mobile app.
 There’s a GEICO app, for example, where you can make a payment with just a tap.
+Other companies have even started accepting Bitcoin for premium payments.

 Typically, all of the above payment methods allow for payments annually (every 12 months), semi-annually (every 6 months), or in 2, 3, 4, 5, or 6 installments.